THG-Headless/thg-altitude-docs/src/content/docs/astro-integration/v2.0.0/reference/multi-tenancy.md

 Multi-tenancy is a pattern in which multiple brands may be served from the same codebase.
 It can be used to quickly onboard a new brand, or 'tenant', via a new configuration, as a fast route to scale.

+To enable multi-tenancy for your site, see the [guide](/docs/astro-integration/v2.0.0/guides/enable-multitenancy)

 ---
 # Multi-tenancy